It’s the time or year when we have to gear up against summer mosquitoes—and non-toxic citronella candles are one of the easiest ways to do it.

 What Else Is In Your Citronella Candle?

 In addition to citronella, you’ll want to consider what else is in your candle.
 What is the wax made out of?
-Is the wick lead-free?
 Are there added fragrances in addition to the citronella?

 In general, you’ll want to skip the paraffin wax and instead choose healthier options like soy, coconut, beeswax, or even tallow.